Hurricane Michael Lands In Florida With 155 MPH Winds

 The eye of Hurricane Michael touched land near Mexico Beach in Florida’s panhandle on Wednesday afternoon.
-Despite being told repeatedly to evacuate the area, many people in the area chose not to leave, the BBC reports.
+Despite being told repeatedly to evacuate the area, many people in the area chose not to leave, BBC reports.

 They might be regretting that decision now.